awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario2.md

 The instances assigned to a security group can be in different subnets\.
 However, in this scenario, each security group corresponds to the type of role an instance plays, and each role requires the instance to be in a particular subnet\.
 Therefore, in this scenario, all instances assigned to a security group are in the same subnet\.

-The following table describes the recommended rules for the WebServerSG security group, which allow the web servers to receive Internet traffic, as well as SSH and RDP traffic from your network\.
-The web servers can also initiate read and write requests to the database servers in the private subnet, and send traffic to the Internet; for example, to get software updates\.
+The following table describes the recommended rules for the WebServerSG security group, which allow the web servers to receive internet traffic, as well as SSH and RDP traffic from your network\.
+The web servers can also initiate read and write requests to the database servers in the private subnet, and send traffic to the internet; for example, to get software updates\.
 Because the web server doesn't initiate any other outbound communication, the default outbound rule is removed\.

 **Note**
 These recommendations include both SSH and RDP access, and both Microsoft SQL Server and MySQL access\.
 For your situation, you might only need rules for Linux \(SSH and MySQL\) or Windows \(RDP and Microsoft SQL Server\)\.